Graphene shapes from quantum elasticity: III. Effective free energy of a 2D Dirac material

-where $\ell_{T}=\hbar v_{F}/k_{B}T$ corresponds to the effective thermal wavelength.
-The zero temperature limit may be recovered from~\eqref{eq:temp2} noting that $\vartheta_{4}\to 1$, consistent with the findings at~\cite{PhysRevD.46.5458}.
-Hence, from~\eqref{eq:temp2} defining the Heat-Kernel expansion coefficients at finite temperature as $a_{k}(x;\ell_{T}^2/s)$,
+{with} $\ell_{T}=\hbar v_{F}/k_{B}T$ corresponding to the effective thermal wavelength.
+Its zero temperature limit may be recovered from~\eqref{eq:temp2} while noting that $\vartheta_{4}\to 1$, consistent with the findings in~\cite{PhysRevD.46.5458}.
+Hence, from~\eqref{eq:temp2}, defining the heat kernel expansion coefficients at finite temperature as $a_{k}(x;\ell_{T}^2/s)$,

-the coefficients are now be related to those at zero temperature as $a_{k}(x;\ell_{T}^2/s)=(\hbar v_F) \vartheta_{4}[i\ell_{T}^2 /4\pi s] \tr\!(E_k)$ with the Jacobi function carrying the temperature dependence.
+the coefficients are now related to those at zero temperature as $a_{k}(x;\ell_{T}^2/s)=(\hbar v_F) \vartheta_{4}[i\ell_{T}^2 /4\pi s] \tr\!(E_k)$, with the Jacobi function carrying the temperature dependence.
 The divergent part of the effective action is contained in $s \to 0$.
-At this limit, however, the expansion coefficients are exponentially suppressed, behaving as their zero temperature counterpart.
-Thus, finite temperature does not modify the divergent structure so the same counter-terms suffice for renormalization.
+At this limit, however, the expansion coefficients are exponentially suppressed, converging to the zero temperature value.
+Thus, finite temperature does not modify the divergent structure so the same counterterms suffice for renormalization.
 To capture the IR divergence in~\eqref{eq:temp2} we introduce a UV cutoff $\Lambda^{-2}$ and integrate up to some constant $s_0$ which may be taken to be arbitrary small.
-As argued above, at $s \to 0$ the coefficients are those at zero temperature allowing for the explicit integration of $s$.
-Disposing of the $s_0$ term, the divergent part reads,
+As argued above, at $s \to 0$ the coefficients are those at zero temperature, allowing for the explicit integration of $s$.
+Disposing of the $s_0$ term, the divergent part reads